Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Experiments

 \subsection{Evaluating Hyperparameters}

 After establishing these environment parameters, we conducted hyperparameter optimization for each algorithm using the methodology established in Section \ref{sec:hyperparams_opt}.
 Following the hyperparameter search, we select, for each algorithm, the parameters that achieved the highest final evaluation score and assess their performance over a new training run across five control seeds, with a budget of 5 million steps.
 Using this set of control seeds, we aim to demonstrate the stability of learning and ensure that the selected hyperparameters are not overfit to a single seed.
 During training, we also evaluate the policy on separate, newly generated, environments at intervals of 500k steps for 100 episodes.
-We chose such a larg amount of evaluation episodes to account for variable episode lengths across network sizes.
+We chose such a large amount of evaluation episodes to account for variable episode lengths across network sizes.
 This regular evaluation serves multiple purposes: it allows us to track training progress over time and validate that our selected hyperparameters lead to consistent improvement, rather than just achieving good final scores by chance.
 Fig. \ref{fig:learning_curves_5m} showcases the training performance of the different algorithms in the form of learning curves.
-First, we observe that PPO-AO converges twice as fast as PPO-TrXL, and four times faster than the remaining methods, while achieving a larger cumulative reward.
+First, we observe that PPO-AO converges twice as fast as PPO-TrXL (1M vs. 2M steps), and four times faster than the remaining methods (4M steps), while achieving a larger cumulative reward.
 Second, PPO consistently reaches the end of the environment.
 Although it outperforms a random policy, demonstrating that the agent has acquired some task-relevant behaviour, PPO requires significantly more steps compared to the other methods, thus learning a policy we consider suboptimal.
+All algorithms underwent identical hyperparameter optimization procedures (250 trials each, detailed in Section \ref{sec:hyperparams_opt} and Appendix \ref{app:hpo}).
+Our fANOVA analysis (Figure \ref{fig:hyperparams_importances}) reveals that for PPO-TrXL and PPO-LSTM, architectural parameters (memory length, positional encoding, hidden size) collectively contribute <15\% of performance variance despite systematic exploration.
+This suggests the performance differences reflect algorithm-task fit rather than hyperparameter tuning artifacts.
 It further underscores that solving a POMDP is markedly harder without a mechanism to integrate past observations.
-Fig. \ref{fig:iqm_norm_score} shows the IQM Normalized Score achieved during the intermediary evaluations, plotted using the \texttt{rliable} \cite{agarwal2021deep} library for statistically robust performance comparison.
-Finally, Fig. \ref{fig:mean_step_count_5m} shows the mean number of steps, during the evaluation periods, required to complete the task of gaining root access on both sensitive hosts.
+Fig. \ref{fig:iqm_norm_score} shows the IQM Normalized Score achieved during the intermediary evaluations, plotted using the \texttt{rliable} library~\citep{agarwal2021deep} for statistically robust performance comparison.
+Finally, Fig.~\ref{fig:mean_step_count_5m} shows the mean number of steps, during the evaluation periods, required to complete the task of gaining root access on both sensitive hosts.
 What is notable from this plot is how close PPO-TrXL, PPO-AO and PPO-FS sit together.
 All three reach the end of an episode in 15-20 steps on average, with cumulative rewards between 140-180.
 The main takeaway from Fig. \ref{fig:iqm_norm_score} and Fig. \ref{fig:mean_step_count_5m} is that while the top three algorithms reach a solution in roughly the same number of steps, they converge to distinct cumulative rewards, suggesting that their learned policies differ, which warrants a detailed analysis of the learned behaviour.